1. Help software testers

 3. Foster an environment where good software testing can flourish

 I want Qxf2 to be a place where I would choose to work.
+People joining us must become better testers because of our culture and work habits.
+We build tools to hire good testers.
+We work on creative exercises to help our new employees bridge the gap between their skills and the technologies we use.
+We pair with a different colleague every week and exchange notes about our work for that week.
+We try to emulate the good work habits we notice at our clients and incorporate it into our culture.
 Relative to our skills, this is probably our most challenging goal.
 All of us on the team are new to actively nurturing and designing a great environment from scratch.
 If you are reading this and have tips, please share it with me at firstname.lastname@example.org.

 © Qxf2 Services 2013 -